DataDog/integrations-core/adyen/README.md

 ## Overview
 [Adyen][1] is a global payment platform that provides a comprehensive suite of payment solutions for businesses.
 It enables companies to accept payments across online, mobile, and in-store channels.
 Adyen supports a wide range of payment methods, including credit cards, mobile wallets, and local payment options, and offers services such as fraud prevention and risk management.

-The Adyen integration seamlessly collect the data of transactions, disputes, and payouts using the Adyen webhook capability and ingests them into Datadog for comprehensive analysis.
+The Adyen integration seamlessly collects the data of transactions, disputes, and payouts using the Adyen webhook capability and ingests them into Datadog for comprehensive analysis.

 ## Setup